ajayaadhikari/RAG-system-recipe-assistant/README.md

 # 🥘 Recipe Assistant (RAG-based)

 This project is a **Recipe Assistant** powered by **Retrieval-Augmented Generation (RAG)**.
 It allows users to ask for recipe suggestions in natural language, retrieves relevant recipes using semantic search (FAISS + Sentence Transformers), and uses an LLM (e.g., GPT-4o) to generate helpful responses with contextual recipe information.

+This beginner-friendly project introduces you to LLM applications using RAG with hands-on experience

 ---
 ![Recipe Assistant Application](recipe_assistant_screenshot.png)